CastilloBryan292/Pac-Man/README.md

 # Pac-Man
 Recreation of the classic arcade game Pac-Man in python using the pygame library.
+To play the game you must first open main and hit run.
+All other files should be ignored and not edited.

 Controls:
 To control Pac-Man you must use the arrow keys